-It is expected that parents/guardians will provide an explanation if the child is absent on the first day the absence occurs.
-This can be by letter, telephone, in person at the school or by appointment.
-If contact is not made by the parents, then the school will attempt to contact the parents on the first day of absence and on subsequent days.
+It is expected that parents/guardians will provide an explanation if the child is absent on the first day the absence occurs before 9:30am.
+Parents/carers should make contact using the school's telephone, email or in person at the school.
+It is not permissible for parents/guardians to report any absence via the communication channel, Class Dojo.